alexfrunza/google-python-workshop/README.md

 - [To-do list CLI](week3/todo)
     * Leverage python knowledge in a more complex app.
 Learn how to organize an application.
+    * Application's features: add categories, show categories, add a task (which contains some infos, deadline, the person assigned to do it, a category, and if the task exists an error will be thrown), a menu from each action can be done, sorting tasks by fields, filter by fields, edit tasks, delete tasks.
     * Usage:

 First argument is the path to the file with to-do elements and the second